jcoffin01/WinBuf/README.md

 - blue_back
 - intenst_back

-These can be bit-wise ORed together, so you can get medium grey on a blue background with code on this general order:
+These can be bit-wise `OR`ed together, so you can get medium grey on a blue background with code on this general order:

 ```cpp
 auto color = red | green | blue | blue_back;